yuvi-18/C_practice/README.md

  copy path of bin in installed gw paste in environtmental variables,system variables,path, edit, new, paste the path

-write the code in vs code but run in cmd
+install c intelligence extention

-open the path through cmd
+write the code in vs code but run in cmd open the path through cmd